Special-K-s-Flightsim-Bots/DGSABot/README.md

 ### Donators
 This plugin was built on a user request.
-People that run more than one Discord have the challenge that if a user decides to become a Donator, they usually can only link one discord with the respective platform (e.g. Patreon).
+People that run more than one Discord have the challenge that if a user decides to become a Donator, they usually can only link one discord with the respective platform (e.g., Patreon).
 If you want to give or take a role to/from a user, depending on a role they got in another discord, you can use this plugin.

 It can be configured using a simple JSON (has to be in config/donator.json, see sample):
 ```json